Call for Papers

 Author information, including names and affiliations, must only be provided in the submission form on the CMT platform, and not within the abstract itself.

-Submissions that do not comply with this anonymization policy may be excluded from the review process.
+Submissions that do not comply with this anonymizsation policy may be excluded from the review process.

 Maximum Number of Contributions

-The Congress, aligned with the philosophy of participation and equal opportunities, will accept up to two proposals per author.
+The Conference, aligned with the philosophy of participation and equal opportunities.
+Each author may submit a maximum of two proposals.

 Each proposal may have a maximum of three authors.